 The “true essence” of the Standard of Care as seen from outside of our profession is that it is whatever the public will accept.

 Doesn’t that burst a lot of bubbles?
 How many of you are still working on that concept of, “If you build it, they will come.”?
 (Big business has dropped this premise, by the way, many years ago.)
-How many of you are taking the courses, investing in the technology, changing management experts, redecorating, and all of those other customer-experience things?
+How many of you are taking the courses, investing in the technology (like clear aligners), changing management experts, redecorating, and all of those other customer-experience things?
 They all work, don’t they, to a certain extent?
 But have you seen a fundamental, earth shattering change in your practice because of these changes?
 Have you seen fundamental change in your industry?
 Has there been a mass effect in raising the public’s IQ with the advent of intraoral cameras?
 Do you have patients calling up asking for crowns because they noticed a fracture line across a marginal ridge, although asymptomatic?
 We as a profession have done a lousy job of educating our patients.
 In marketing parlance, we have not created value.
 We have over-concentrated on adding value to services which themselves are not understood.
 Picture the executive using his new dental plan, “just to check it out”, and realizing that, “Well, the staff didn’t offer me a cup of coffee, but the cleaning was free, and it sure didn’t take very long.
 I got back to the office fast!”
 Patients have not been educated to value our services as they should.

 The cynical among you are now asking, “OK, so what is the answer?”
 And, like most awesome endeavors, the answer is not easy or well defined.
 But we can learn together how to address the dilemmas posed by educating patients to demand Optimal Dentistry.
 Let’s examine patients’ belief systems about dentistry.
 Let’s see how the true essence of dentistry is defined, in the minds of patients.

 The True Essence Of Dentistry